yiisoft/yii2/docs/guide/db-active-record.md

 1. Create a new query object by calling the [[yii\db\ActiveRecord::find()]] method;
 2. Build the query object by calling [query building methods](db-query-builder.md#building-queries);
-3. Call a [query method](db-query-builder.md#query-methods) to retrieve data in terms ofActive Record instances.
+3. Call a [query method](db-query-builder.md#query-methods) to retrieve data in terms of Active Record instances.

 As you can see, this is very similar to the procedure with [query builder](db-query-builder.md).
 The only difference is that instead of using the `new` operator to create a query object, you call [[yii\db\ActiveRecord::find()]]